octotask/octotask.github.io/_apps/prevent-public-repos.md

 # excludeRepos: ['repo1', 'repo2']
 ```

-When setting up this Probot App you can also set a number of Environment Variables
+When setting up this Octotask App you can also set a number of Environment Variables

 ## Deployment

-See [docs/deploy.md](https://github.com/issc29/probot-prevent-public-repos/blob/master/docs/deploy.md) if you would like to run your own instance of this app.
+See [docs/deploy.md](https://github.com/issc29/octotask-prevent-public-repos/blob/master/docs/deploy.md) if you would like to run your own instance of this app.

 Possible Environment Variables:
 - FILE_NAME [default: '.github/prevent-public-repos.yml'] - Sets the location/file name of the config yml file